vexcess-academy/vxsacademy/Setup Guide.md

 somewhere in the file.
 Press the `Esc` key to go back into normal mode and then type `:wq` and press the `Enter` key to write the file and quit vim.
 Restart your terminal again.
 And now Zig is installed.

 ## Installing MongoDB
 Go to [https://www.mongodb.com/docs/manual/tutorial/](https://www.mongodb.com/docs/manual/tutorial/) and follow the installation instructions for your particular Linux distro.
-Since Linux Mint is Ubuntu based I am following the "Install on Ubuntu" instructions.
+Since I'm using Ubuntu I am following the "Install on Ubuntu" instructions.
 If you don't want to have to manually start mongodb whenever you restart your computer then run
 ```
 sudo systemctl enable mongod
 ```
 to make your system automatically start MongoDB on startup.

 ## Installing MongoDB Compass (*optional*)
 Although not strictly necessary it makes your life easier to have a GUI instead of doing everything from the command line interface.
 Just go to [https://www.mongodb.com/try/download/compass](https://www.mongodb.com/try/download/compass) and download the version for your system.
-Again I'm installing the Ubuntu version because Linux Mint is a fork of Ubuntu.
+Again I'm using the Ubuntu version.
 For me it downloaded a .deb package and I can just double click it to install it.

 ## Configuring a database
 Next create a database called `vxsacademy` and create 4 collections in that database named `programs`, `salts`, `discussions`, and `users`.
 This is very easy from the MongoDB Compass app.
 If you happen to have data for each collection you can then click the "Import Data" button to easily import the data into the basebase from a JSON file.